 Yes we offer evening and weekend appointments, in an attempt to meet the needs of a wider range of clients.

 How long are sessions?

-Typically, sessions are 50 minutes.
-Sometimes we can schedule longer sessions.
+Typically, sessions can be between 25-55 minutes.
+Sometimes we can schedule longer sessions is the need arises.

 Do you offer online counseling?